24 Things to Do in Dallas—The Ultimate Guide

 24. Deep Ellum Arts Festival (April)

 This free weekend event turns Deep Ellum into an open-air gallery with hundreds of local artists, live bands, and food vendors lining the streets.
-It celebrates the neighborhood’s creative energy and community vibe.
+It honors the neighborhood’s creative spirit and sense of community.

 • Hours: Friday through Sunday, exact hours vary by day